wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 # What We Eat

 How do we decrease the footprint of what we eat?
-The spoiler from Project Drawdown is that we eat plant-rich diets.
+The spoiler from Project Drawdown was that we eat plant-rich diets.
 But what does that mean and how do we go about doing it in a way that doesn’t feel like a huge sacrifice?

-We’ll start to see, starting with...
+Let's see, starting with...

 ## ton for ton